mihaimaruseac/mithlond/posts/4/babylon.md

 including constructs such as "make a copy of this value" to keep the old one intact (similar to how registers are pushed on a stack before a function call).
 Control flow constructs are somehow present too, albeit in a very primitive form requiring a lot of duplication.
+To keep this article short, I will not go into details on these.
+They are readily accessible in Knuth or in many other resources on the internet (TODO: links)

 We are now saying that Charles Babagge is the first creator of the computer and that Euclid's algorithm for finding the greatest common divisor is the